New York prosecutor drops charges against Fiat heir Lapo Elkann

 "I want the wind at his back," Zelin said.
 "Look at him as the creative, brilliant and philanthropic person that he is."

-Elkann no longer holds any positions at Fiat, but is on the board of directors at luxury carmaker Ferrari (RACE.MI), one of the companies controlled by his family.
+Elkann no longer holds any positions at Fiat, but is on the board of directors at luxury carmaker Ferrari, one of the companies controlled by his family.

-In 2007 he founded sunglasses company Italia Independent (IINT.MI), which debuted on the Milan stock market in 2013 and in which he had to invest more money in late 2015 to cover losses.
+In 2007 he founded sunglasses company Italia Independent , which debuted on the Milan stock market in 2013.

-The Agnelli family's investment holding company Exor (EXOR.MI) also owns reinsurer PartnerRe and has holdings in truck and tractor maker CNH Industrial (CNHI.MI).
+The Agnelli family's investment holding company Exor also owns reinsurer PartnerRe and has holdings in truck and tractor maker CNH Industrial.
+(Additional reporting by Nate Raymond)

-Reporting by David Ingram; Additional reporting by Nate Raymond in New York and Valentina Za in Milan; Editing by Jeffrey Benkoe and Sandra Maler